determined-ai/determined/docs/release-notes/multirm-for-k8s.rst

 **New Features**

--  Kubernetes: Add ability to set up Determined master service on one Kubernetes cluster and schedule workloads across the same or other Kubernetes clusters.
+-  Kubernetes: Add ability to set up the Determined master service on one Kubernetes cluster and manage workloads across different Kubernetes clusters.
 Additional non-default resource managers and resource pools are configured under the master configuration options ``additional_resource_managers`` and ``resource_pools`` (additional resource managers are required to have at least one resource pool defined).
 Additional resource managers and their resource pools must have unique names.
+For more information, visit :ref:master configuration
+   <master-config-reference>.

 -  WebUI: Add ability to view resource manager name for resource pools.